opencomputeproject/OpenNetworkLinux/onlp/implementors/chassisi.md

 You must mark the chassis oid status as both PRESENT and OPERATIONAL.

-You must return all top-level chassis OID children in the coids table.

 ## ```onlp_chassisi_info_get()```

 There are no fields currently defined in the ```onlp_chassis_info_t``` structure so it is currently equivalent to populating the OID header.